-- Place your RV windshield curtain right side down on top of the lining.
-Ensure that the right sides of the lining and curtain are together, the top of each piece is aligned, and the hems of each piece are on the same end.
+6.B.
+Place your RV windshield curtain right side down on top of the lining.
+Ensure that the right sides of the lining and curtain are facing each other, the top of each piece is aligned, and the hems of each piece are facing on the same end.

-Your curtain will be wider and longer than your lining.
+Your curtain will be wider and longer than your lining, which is correct.